Apple Inc. (AAPL) Shares Up Despite Recent Market Volatility

-Apple Inc. (NASDAQ: AAPL)’s stock price has increased by 0.83 compared to its previous closing price of 158.93.
-Despite this, the company has experienced a 3.39% gain in its stock price over the last five trading sessions.
-MarketWatch.com reported 6 hours ago that Is Blockbuster really coming back?
+Apple Inc. (NASDAQ: AAPL)’s stock price has increased by 1.56 compared to its previous closing price of 162.36.
+Nevertheless, the company has seen a 2.90% surge in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 03/28/23 that Apple Rolls Out Buy Now, Pay Later Plan

 Is It Worth Investing in Apple Inc. (NASDAQ: AAPL) Right Now?

-The price-to-earnings ratio for Apple Inc. (NASDAQ: AAPL) is above average at 27.23x.
-The 36-month beta value for AAPL is also noteworthy at 1.28.
-There are mixed opinions on the stock, with 24 analysts rating it as a “buy,” 6 rating it as “overweight,” 7 rating it as “hold,” and 2 rating it as “sell.”
+Apple Inc. (NASDAQ: AAPL) has a higher price-to-earnings ratio of 28.02x compared to its average ratio, and the 36-month beta value for AAPL is at 1.29.
+Analysts have varying views on the stock, with 26 analysts rating it as a “buy,” 6 rating it as “overweight,” 7 as “hold,” and 2 as “sell.”

 Sponsored

-The average price estimated by analysts for AAPL is $169.01, which is $8.98 above than the current price.
-The public float for AAPL is 15.81B, and at present, short sellers hold a 0.68% of that float.
-The average trading volume of AAPL on March 27, 2023 was 70.86M shares.
+The average price suggested by analysts for AAPL is $169.56, which is $4.73 above the current market price.
+The public float for AAPL is 15.81B, and currently, shorts hold a 0.68% of that float.
+The average trading volume for AAPL on April 03, 2023 was 68.90M shares.

 AAPL’s Market Performance

-AAPL stock saw an increase of 3.39% in the past week, with a monthly gain of 7.26% and a quarterly increase of 18.31%.
-The volatility ratio for the week is 2.20%, and the volatility levels for the last 30 days are 2.08% for Apple Inc. (AAPL).
-The simple moving average for the last 20 days is 5.36% for AAPL stock, with a simple moving average of 8.36% for the last 200 days.
+The stock of Apple Inc. (AAPL) has seen a 2.90% increase in the past week, with a 13.01% rise in the past month, and a 27.23% gain in the past quarter.
+The volatility ratio for the week is 1.43%, and the volatility levels for the past 30 days are at 2.07% for AAPL.
+The simple moving average for the last 20 days is 6.11% for AAPL stock, with a simple moving average of 11.17% for the last 200 days.

 Analysts’ Opinion of AAPL